tksgmsy/pxt-BME280_I2C/docs/index.md

 ![BME280](image001.jpg)

 ### What you may nice to have
-- a breakout board for micor:bit
+- a breakout board for micro:bit
 breakout board exposes all terminals of the connected micro:bit to the pins that can be connected to a breadboard safely.
 ![BreakoutBoard](image01.jpg)
 - a breadboard and jumper pins
-breadboard is usefl to create a test circuit without soldaring.
+breadboard is useful to create a test circuit without soldering.
 ![Breadboard](image02.jpg)

 ### How to connect BME280 I2C board to your micro:bit